 Despair billowed across the sky in the guise of clouds.
 Formless, the shroud of charcoal mist devoured life and hope, leaving the city below to wallow in the tragedy of its own existence.
 Rain, four days this week, saturated the ground with rivulets of muck and poison.
 The rounded girth of an aging monolith of plastisteel and broken glass as black as the mud surrounding it glimmered wherever moonlight caught it.
 Old wires drifted from its side, reaching into the sky like the probing tentacles of some great beast searching for prey that would never come.

-Coventry Tower clawed at the heavens, reminiscent of the raised finger of an enormous old crone.
+Coventry Tower clawed at the heavens, the raised finger of an enormous old crone.
 Its shadow spread ominous upon the field of debris over which it ruled.
 The old tower block apartment had been the only structure in the district to survive the airstrikes; fate itself had ordained it the home of the unwanted.

-The ever-present shadow of a beard twisted as Knux frowned.
+An ever-present shadow of a beard twisted as Knux frowned.
 “Oi Mate, what do you think this is, a charity?”

 The man sat back and rubbed his neck, coughing.
-“I s-s-swear I’ll g-g-get it, really I swear.
-Is bad man… I just need—”
+“I’ll get it, really I swear.
+I just need—”

 She rubbed her hands up and down her arms, trying to find some warmth.
 “Me last zoomer’s all clapped out.
 I’m in a bad way.”